 The Lac des Vaches is the boundary between the green grass and the rocky landscapes.
 The intimidating Grande Casse mountain (3,855m) looks nearer than ever.

 The Lac des Vaches is probably the most awkward lake in the Vanoise.
 The hiker has to cross a stone ford which in a hot summer can be almost dry if it hasn’t rained for several days.
-There are also of course the Tarine cows which lay down on the grass ruminating their previous supper whilst gazing at the passers by.
+There are also the Tarine cows who lay down on the grass chewing their last supper whilst gazing at the passers-by.

 The last lake, the Lac Long, marks the approach of the Col de la Vanoise (2,517m) with a great view of the Aiguille de la Vanoise on the right.